bensutherland/Simple_reads_to_counts/README.md

   a) Trim for quality and remove adapters
   b) Digital normalize libraries to be used for *de novo* reference transcriptome
   c) Assemble *de novo* reference transcriptome
-  d,e) Align quality-trimmed sample files against reference
+  d) Align quality-trimmed sample files against reference
-  f) Obtain expression level raw counts for each contig in reference
+  e) Obtain expression level raw counts for each contig in reference
 Subsequently, the alignment files can be used in companion pipeline *to be named* for SNP discovery,
 or the expression level data can be imported into differential expression analysis software.